 The solution relies on three primary categories.

-Unified payments platform: Unified payments platforms with true global footprints and “feature parity” in all markets means that merchants can serve customers around the world without needing to layer in more operational complexity into their business.
+Unified payments platform: You can use digital payment orchestration to make the best use of efficient payment routing technology.
+You should choose a platform provider with true global footprints and “feature parity” in all markets means that merchants can serve customers around the world without needing to layer in more operational complexity into their business.
 Data cuts from the merchant survey reveal that businesses who only use unified payments platforms are deriving numerous significant benefits ranging from the quality of data they receive and settlement currency and frequency satisfaction, to a far greater sense that growth in payments can derive efficiencies and benefits across the whole business.